6638maggie-gitau/6638maggie-gitau/README.md

 ## ✨ Fun Fact

-I enjoy learning by building projects, reading novels, following football, and challenging myself with new technologies and ideas.
+I enjoy learning by building projects, reading novels  and challenging myself with new technologies and ideas.

 ## 📫 Contact